3D Printed Medical Devices: Innovations and Applications

-3D-printed medical devices are very beneficial to the healthcare sector because they enable the development of personalized, low-cost alternatives.
+3D-printed medical devices are highly beneficial to the healthcare sector, as they enable the development of personalized, low-cost alternatives.
 It represents a fantastic opportunity for healthcare professionals to invest in this technology, with a predicted annual growth rate of 23% for the 3D printing market.

 What is 3D Printing in Medical Devices?